kae3g/love-mind-soul/README.md

 ## 🌸 The Gentle Revolution

-This book represents more than documentation—it is a manifesto for the gentle revolution in software development.
+This book represents more than documentation—it is a manifesto for the gentle revolution in software development, built on RISC-V paradigm principles.
 It demonstrates that:

 - **Technology can serve human flourishing**
 - **Communities can govern themselves democratically**
 - **Education can be transparent and empowering**
 - **Creativity can be mathematically beautiful**
+- **RISC-V Principles**:
+  - **Simplicity**: Minimal, orthogonal design reduces complexity
+  - **Modularity**: Extensible architecture with standard components
+  - **Open Source**: Royalty-free, community-driven development
+  - **Performance**: Efficient design through reduced complexity
+  - **Verifiability**: Formal verification of system behavior

 ## 💙 Getting Started